Walking Holidays in Romania

-Our self guided walking holidays in Romania are the perfect way to immerse yourself in the totally different world that you will find in Transylvania and the South Carpathians.
-Choose a walking tour in Romania from the list below.
+Our self guided walking holidays in Romania are the perfect way to immerse yourself in the totally different world that you will find in Transylvania and the South Carpathians, or in the lesser known Apuseni Mountains to the west.

-Our walking tours in Romania include several distinct regions, each of them offering unspoilt nature, great hiking opportunities and welcoming people.
+Our walking tours in Romania include several distinct regions, each of them offering unspoilt nature, excellent hiking opportunities and welcoming people.

 Popular as the Transylvanian Alps, the Fagaras Mountains are impressive with multiple peaks over 2.500 m.
 Your active trip starts near Balea Lake, a picturesque glacial lake at just over 2,000 m.
 For a spectacular view of the Fagaras, you will hike to one of the highest peaks in Romania, before descending back to the beautiful Balea Lake and Balea Waterfall.
 In the following days, you will explore the charming landscapes around Cisnadioara, where you also visit the Cistercian and Evangelical churches.
 Accommodation is in hand-picked 3 or 4-star hotels (spa facilities available on Days 5 and 6).